Oklahoma’s current minimum wage is $7.25.

 Information about Oklahoma vacation leave laws may now be found on our Oklahoma Leave Laws page.

-Oklahoma does not require a business to give their employees unpaid or paid sick leave hours or benefits.
-However, an Oklahoma employer may have to provide employees with sick leave benefits or unpaid leave under the Medical and Family Leave Act and other federal laws.
+Oklahoma labor laws do not require a business to give their employees unpaid or paid sick leave hours or benefits.
+However, an Oklahoma employer may have to provide employees with sick leave benefits or unpaid leave under the federal Family and Medical Leave Act (FMLA) and other federal laws.
 In addition, an employer is required to provide sick leave benefits to employees if the employment contract or a sick leave policy states it.

 Information about Oklahoma sick leave laws may now be found on our Oklahoma Leave Laws page.